yarden-d/15-puzzle/README.md

 # 15-puzzle
 To play the game simply:
 1. Clone the repository.
+3. Open a terninal.
-2. cd to the folder where the repository is.
+2. cd to the local folder.
 3. python3 15puzzle.py
 4. Enjoy :)